Have you been eagerly reading an article online when suddenly an ad pops up out of nowhere? Sure, you may find it annoying, and you are not alone.

 Studies have shown that the presence of pop-under ads does not amuse people.
 User experience becomes an issue in the presence of these ads.
 So website designers must be wary in designing websites considering pop-unders that they are designing With the numerous ad blockers that are being employed by people to curb their experience in engaging with content, it is becoming increasingly hard for marketers to track their campaigns.

 While it is true that pop-under ads are having an impact on the user experience of readers, pop-under ads can be useful if it is executed properly.
 Some of the benefits that marketers can get from a good result of popup ads done right include an increase of subscribers for an email list opt-in.
-More so, pop unders amass decent click-through rates of around 2%.
+More so, pop-unders amass decent click-through rates of around 2%.
 This is a conservative yet higher than usual margin compared to other available ads.
 It is undeniable that while users have an anti-ad attitude, they would often find themselves engaging with pop-under ads in one way or another.

-We have mentioned earlier about technical pop-under ads that are redirecting users to another tab.
+We have mentioned earlier technical pop-under ads that are redirecting users to another tab.
 And this is utterly despised by users.
 Hence, it must not be used.
 Instead, a lightbox style can provide a better user experience without annoying them too much.

 If you have decided to do this, make sure that you test repetitively to pinpoint problems that may arise when you launch a lightbox ad.
 Lastly, it is a best practice to always measure the result of your popunder ads.
-It will give you a goldmine of information whether or not to engage in such for your website.
-Listening to the numbers will allow you to make an informed decision using pop under ads.
+It will give you a goldmine of information on whether or not to engage in such for your website.
+Listening to the numbers will allow you to make an informed decision using pop-under ads.

 Ping us online, open a service ticket, or start a chat with our account managers. we’re ready to help you get live with your campaigns.